-- 1. serve as an ex-officio member of the RSC - 2. direct the operations of the RSS - 3. advise University personnel on matters related to radiation safety - 4. advise University administration on matters related to radiation safety - 5. be empowered to impose conditions of work, restrictions on work, and termination of work involving sources of radiation as necessary to protect University personnel, the public, or the environment or to ensure regulatory compliance - 6. review the radiological safety program at least annually - serve as the University's point of contact with state and federal regulatory agencies on all matters related to radiation safety
+- 1. serve as an ex-officio member of the RSC - 2. direct the operations of the RSS - 3. advise University personnel on matters related to radiation safety - 4. advise University administration on matters related to radiation safety - 5. be empowered to impose conditions of work, restrictions on work, and termination of work involving sources of radiation as necessary to protect University personnel, the public, or the environment or to ensure regulatory compliance - 6. review the radiological safety program at least annually

+7. serve as the University's point of contact with state and federal regulatory agencies on all matters related to radiation safety

-D. Permit Holder
+D. Permit Holder (Permittee)

 The Permit Holder is at all times responsible for all radioactive materials which he or she possesses and for all operations in his or her laboratory which involve radioactive materials.
-This responsibility extends to the actions of all employees, students and visitors who enter the Permit Holder's radioactive material work area.
-Furthermore, the Permit Holder should only undertake those uses of radioactive materials which are reasonably expected to yield benefits that outweigh the risks associated with that use of radioactive material.
-Permit Holders shall not hold radioactive material, waste, sources, or devices that are not in use for longer than 24 months following the last principal activity use as noted in DSHS rule 25 TAC §289.252(x)(11).
-Disposal costs for radioactive material, waste, sources, or devices may be the responsibility of the Permit Holder or his/her department.
-Contact EHS-RSS for further information.
+This responsibility extends to the actions of all employees, students and visitors who enter the Permittee's radioactive material work area.
+Furthermore, Permittees should only undertake those uses of radioactive materials which are reasonably expected to yield benefits that outweigh the risks associated with that use of radioactive material.
+Specifically, Permittees shall:

-Specifically, Permit Holders shall:

-- 1. ensure that all activities involving licensed sources of radiation are authorized under the permit, as amended - 2. ensure that radioactive materials are secured from unauthorized removal or access - 3. ensure that radioactive material, waste, sources, or devices that are not in use will not be held for longer than 24 months following the last principal activity use. - 4. maintain an accurate list of employees and students authorized to work with radioactive materials - 5. develop and maintain written procedures/protocols involving radioactive materials - 6. ensure that laboratory personnel receive EHS-RSS-approved - a.
-General Radiological Safety (initial and refresher) and, - b.
-Laboratory Specific training before being authorized to work unsupervised with radioactive material - ensure that laboratory personnel complete refresher training required by the EHS-RSS - 8. ensure that exposures to ionizing radiation and releases of radioactive materials are maintained As Low As Reasonably Achievable (ALARA)
+- 1. ensure that all activities involving licensed sources of radiation are authorized under the Permit, as amended - 2. ensure that radioactive materials are secured from unauthorized removal or access - 3. maintain an accurate list of employees and students authorized to work with radioactive materials - 4. develop and maintain written procedures/protocols involving radioactive materials - 5. ensure that laboratory personnel receive EHSD-approved - 1.
+General Radiological Safety (initial and refresher) and, - 2.
+Laboratory Specific training - before being authorized to work unsupervised with radioactive material - 6. ensure that laboratory personnel complete refresher training required by the EHSD - 7. ensure that exposures to ionizing radiation and releases of radioactive materials are maintained As Low As Reasonably Achievable (ALARA) - 8. conduct and document surveys for radiation levels and/or contamination in accordance with Section 7 of this Part - 9. inform the EHSD, in writing, if extended leave (28 calendar days or more away from the normal work location) is planned.
+The written notification is required at least 30 calendar days in advance of departure. - 10. notify EHSD immediately in cases of

-- 9. conduct and document surveys for radiation levels and/or contamination in accordance with Section 7 of this Part - inform EHS-RSS, in writing, if extended leave (28 calendar days or more away from the normal work location) is planned.
-The written notification is required at least 30 calendar days in advance of departure. - 11. notify EHS-RSS immediately in cases of - a. personnel contamination - b. lab contamination - c. high doses (known or suspected) to any person - d. intake of radioactive materials by any person (known or suspected) - e. deceptive or false exposure of personnel dosimetry (known or suspected) - f. alleged or known violations of the rules prescribed in this document or of the applicable rules of the State of Texas - 12. conform to any conditions placed on the permit by EHS-RSS or RSC - comply with the provisions of this manual and the Radionuclide Laboratory Procedure Manual
+- a. personnel contamination - b. lab contamination - c. high doses (known or suspected) to any person - d. intake of radioactive materials by any person (known or suspected) - e. deceptive or false exposure of personnel dosimetry (known or suspected) - f. alleged or known violations of the rules prescribed in this document or of the applicable rules of the State of Texas - 11. conform to any conditions placed on the Permit by the EHSD or RSC - 12. comply with the provisions of this manual and the Radionuclide Laboratory Procedure Manual